slovat/riboregulator-designer/README.md

 ## References

-Parts of the code are based on https://github.com/elanibal/NupackSensors.
+Large parts of the code are based on the code written in https://github.com/elanibal/NupackSensors.

 The python wrappers are modified from https://github.com/DNA-and-Natural-Algorithms-Group/multistrand to run in python 3 (see nupack folder).